ofiwg/libfabric/man/fi_peer.3.md

 the relevant fields to request a matching rx_entry from the owner.
 If source addressing is required, the addr will be passed in; otherwise, the address will be set to FI_ADDR_NOT_AVAIL.
 The size field indicates the received message size.
-This field is used by the owner when handling multi-received data buffers, but may be ignored otherwise.
+For non-tagged message, this field is used by the owner when handling multi-received data buffers, but may be ignored otherwise.
+For tagged message, this field is used by the owner when handling trecvmsg with FI_PEEK bit set in flags, which requires the owner to write the size of the unexpected tagged message as part of the CQ entry.
 The peer provider is responsible for checking that an incoming message fits within the provided buffer space.
 The tag parameter is used for tagged messages.
 An fi_peer_rx_entry is allocated by the owner, whether or not a match was found.
 If a match was found, the owner will return FI_SUCCESS and the rx_entry will